?

 Welcome to NA Surgical, the practice of Dr Nagham Al-Mozany, a leading General and Colorectal Surgeon in Auckland.

-Trained in New Zealand and fluent in English, Arabic and French, Dr Al-Mozany specialises in colorectal cancer and perianal conditions such as haemorrhoids, anal fissures, fistulas and pelvic floor disorders.
+Dr. Nagham Al-Mozany is a New Zealand trained Consultant General and Colorectal Surgeon who is fluent in English, Arabic and French, specialising in Colorectal cancer and perianal conditions such as haemorrhoids, anal fissures, fistulas and pelvic floor disorders.
+She is a Clinical Senior Lecturer at the University of Auckland.

 Staff